7 Steps to Apply For & Receive Financial Aid at UA

 Financial aid is awarded annually, based on the academic year of The University.
 The summer term is the first semester of the academic year, followed by fall and spring.
-You must complete a new FAFSA every year to apply for federal and state grants, federal work-study, and federal loans.
+You must complete a new FAFSA every year to be considered for federal and state grants, federal work-study, and federal loans.

 - The FSA ID acts as your electronic signature when completing and signing the FAFSA.